JohanRUnal/JohanRUnal/README.md

 - 🔭 I’m currently working on Boost my career as a data scientist.
 - 🌱 I’m currently learning about Reinforcement Learning.
 - 👯 I’m looking to collaborate on projects in areas with a social perspective where data driven decisions can help to improve life of people.
-- 💬 Ask me about: machine learning, deep learning, time series, Regression models.
+- 💬 Ask me about: Machine learning, deep learning, time series, Regression models.
 - ⚡ Fun fact: Love numbers, Modelling, AI and play drums.

 ## Languages and Tools.